Published July 2026 by Batteries Included

 Product flavors are not a substitute for product strategy.
 Skip or delay them when:

 - The second “brand” is a different product.
-Different user journeys, different data models, or different compliance regimes eventually fight a shared codebase.
-Forking, or a deliberate new app, may be cheaper than endless
+Different journeys, data models, or compliance regimes eventually fight a shared codebase.
+Forking, or a deliberate new app, can beat endless

 when (flavor)branches. - The first app is not stable enough to clone.
-Adding a second variant on top of a fragile master branch doubles QA and release risk.
-Stabilize release discipline on one listing first; then add the second flavor from a codebase you trust.
+A second variant on a fragile master doubles QA and release risk.
+Stabilize one listing first.

 - You only need internal QA vs production.
-That is usually a build type or environment dimension, not a consumer-facing second brand.
-Mixing
+That is usually a build type or config flag, not a consumer-facing brand flavor.

-This is a practical sequence when a live consumer app needs a second brand, not a greenfield white-label template.
+A practical sequence when a live consumer app needs a second brand, not a greenfield white-label template:

 - Pick one flavor dimension (

-brand) and name flavors after the business entities, not build environments. - Assign distinct application IDs and confirm Play Console accounts, signing keys, and listing ownership for each.
+brand) and name flavors after business entities, not environments. - Assign distinct application IDs and confirm Play Console accounts, signing keys, and listing ownership.

-- Extract the smallest brand-specific surface first: app name, icon, theme colors, and splash, before touching feature code.
+- Extract the smallest brand surface first: name, icon, theme, splash; before feature code.

 - Move hard-coded brand strings and assets out of

-main/into flavorres/folders orbuildConfigFieldvalues. - Wire CI to build and test both release variants on every mainline merge, not only the original brand.
+main/into flavorres/orbuildConfigField. - Wire CI to build and test both release variants on every mainline merge.

-- Run store submission as a checklist per flavor: content rating, data safety, screenshots, and deep links are per listing even when the APK pipeline is shared.
+- Treat store submission as a checklist per flavor: content rating, data safety, screenshots, and deep links are per listing even when the pipeline is shared.

 Pitfalls that erase the savings